Best NZ Sports Betting Sites 2026

 Types of Sports Bets

-What are Kiwi punters actually doing on sports betting sites beyond just picking winners?
-The variety of bet types has expanded enormously, offering different risk-reward profiles for different strategies and bankrolls.
+So, what are Kiwi punters actually doing on sports betting sites?
+You might be only betting on simple stuff like win/lose scenarios, but the variety of bet types has expanded enormously in recent years.
+There are many different risk-reward profiles that make room for different strategies and bankrolls.

 Here’s how different bet types stack up: